perillaroc/nuwe-pyeccodes/README.md

 A python binding for ecCodes for python in Windows.

-ecCodes by ECMWF has its own python binding which only supports python 2 and is not available on Windows.
+~~ecCodes by ECMWF has its own python binding which only supports python 2 and s not available on Windows.~~ The new eccodes package on conda-forge can be used in python 3 and windows, and also supports JPEG packing. **So, please use the official python binding.**

 `nuwe-pyeccodes` provides some simple methods to process GRIB2 data based on ecCodes and supports python 3 (python 2 is not supported currently).